 Ectoplasm™

-Ectoplasm™ is the entropy schema by GhostProxies that generates bits efficiently with the highest level of unpredictability.
+Ectoplasm™ is the entropy schema by GhostProxies that generates entropy bits efficiently.

-A multi-level SLA is available through Tome™ to evaluate and implement the following proprietary schema as an entropy source for seeding cryptographic functions.
+A multi-level SLA is available through Tome™ to evaluate and implement the following schema as an entropy source for seeding.

 Example

-The following Linux 3.10+ POSIX C program is a minimal Ectoplasm™ code example that generates 10 8-bit seeds for the purpose of demonstrating basic functionality without an SLA.
+The following POSIX C program is a case-specific Ectoplasm™ code example that generates 10 8-bit seeds for the purpose of demonstrating functionality without an SLA.

 #include <stdio.h>